-When Mike isn’t helping business owners improve thier online marketing results he is tuning up race cars or playing with his kids.
+When Mike isn’t helping business owners improve their online marketing results he is tuning up LS race cars or playing with his kids.

-An entrepreneur at heart, John’s passion is createing life-changing online marketing results for local business owners.
-John hates writing about himself in the third person, but Mike insisted that John mention he was an Internet Operations manager at Superages.com for several years, and is a 2009 graduate of Southern Methodist University’s Cox School of Business Executive MBA program in Dallas, Texas.
+An entrepreneur at heart, John’s passion is creating life-changing online marketing results for local business owners.
+John hates writing about himself in the third person, but Mike insisted that John mention he was the Internet Operations manager at Superages.com for several years and is a 2009 graduate of Southern Methodist University’s Cox School of Business Executive MBA program in Dallas, Texas.

 Lately, when not setting up website frameworks, John has been practicing playing the guitar alongside his two High School boys.